How Divorce Attorneys Can Leverage a Financial Advisor | Free Webinar

 GRATs Have a Positive Impact on Gift Tax

 The creation of a GRAT will generally produce a more desirable gift tax outcome than an outright gift.
-Usually no taxes are owed on the gift as the value of the gift may be zero or entirely offset by the grantor’s applicable lifetime gift tax exclusion ($5,340,000 in 2014).
+Usually no taxes are owed on the gift as the value of the gift may be zero or entirely offset by the grantor’s applicable lifetime gift tax exclusion.
 In order to determine the taxable gift to a GRAT, the fair market value of the property contributed to the trust is reduced by the amount of the grantor’s retained interest to determine the amount of the gift.
 Valuation of any taxable gift is always determined at the inception of the trust.
 The larger the amount of the retained interest, the smaller the taxable gift.
 Consider the following examples:

 Example 1: 10-year GRAT